umdevelopera/um-polylang/README.md

 Once the plugin is cloned, enter your site admin dashboard and go to _wp-admin > Plugins > Installed Plugins_.
 Find the "Ultimate Member - Polylang" plugin and click the "Activate" link.

-### Install from ZIP archive
+### How to install from ZIP archive

-You can install this plugin from the [ZIP archive](https://drive.google.com/file/d/175PVG6tLK7z1wcrAawFfQdTVIC071Eup/view) as any other plugin.
+You can install this plugin from the [ZIP archive](https://drive.google.com/file/d/1Lpgu5b-6CLkjK0Ik24CBB836aIcRcmaj/view) as any other plugin.
 Follow [this instruction](https://wordpress.org/support/article/managing-plugins/#upload-via-wordpress-admin).

 ## How to use